Analysing Opportunity Cost of Care Work using Mixed Effects Random Forests under Aggregated Auxiliary Data: Conclusion

 \section{Conclusion}

-In this paper, we provide a coherent framework enabling the use of RFs for SAE under limited auxiliary data.
+In this paper, we provide a coherent framework enabling the use of RFs for SAE under limited population-level auxiliary data.
 Our approach meets modern requirements of SAE, including the robustness against model-failure and aspects of data-driven model-selection within the existing methodological framework of SAE.
-We introduce a semi-parametric unit-level mixed model, treating LMM-based SAE methods, such as the BHF and the EBP, as special cases.
-Furthermore, we discuss the MERF procedure \citep{Hajjem2014} and its application to SAE as introduced by \citet{Krennmair_Schmid2021}.
-We address the challenging task of incorporating aggregated census-level auxiliary information for MERFs and propose the use of calibration weights based on a profile EL optimization problem.
-We deal with potential issues of numerical instabilities of the EL approach and propose a best practice strategy for the application of our proposed estimator \textit{MERFagg} for SAE.
-The proposed point estimator for area-level means is complemented by a non-parametric MSE-bootstrap-scheme.
+The introduced semi-parametric unit-level mixed model treats traditional SAE methods as special cases.
+We address the challenging task of incorporating aggregated auxiliary information for MERFs and propose the use of calibration weights based on a profile empirical likelihood optimization problem.
+We deal with potential issues of numerical instabilities of the empirical likelihood approach and propose a best practice strategy for the application of our proposed estimator \textit{MERFagg} for SAE.
+The proposed point estimator for area-level means is complemented by a non-parametric MSE-bootstrap scheme.
 We evaluate the performance of point and MSE estimates compared to traditional SAE methods by a model-based simulation that reflects properties of real data (e.g., skewness).
 From these results, we conclude that our approach outperforms traditional methods in the existence of non-linear interactions between covariates and demonstrates robustness against distributional violations of normality for the random effects and for the unit-level error terms.
-Moreover, we observe that the inclusion of aggregated information through calibration weights based on EL works reliably.
+The simulation results further demonstrate that incorporating area-specific random effects in MERFs enhances efficiency compared to a purely synthetic RF-based estimator.
+Moreover, we observe that the inclusion of aggregated auxiliary information through calibration weights based on empirical likelihood works reliably.
 Regarding the performance of our MSE-bootstrap scheme, we observe moderate levels of overestimation and report authentic tracking behaviour between estimated and empirical MSEs.
-We focus on a distinctive SAE example, where we study the average individual opportunity cost of care work for Germany RPRs.
-Overall, we provide an illustrative example on how to use our data-driven best practice strategy on MERFs in the context of limited auxiliary data.
-Comparing direct to model-based results, we show that differences between German RPRs are small and balanced.
-Nevertheless, we allocate a small cluster of lower levels of average individual opportunity cost of care work in the North-Eastern part of Germany.
+We focus on a distinctive SAE example, where we study the average individual opportunity cost of care work for regions in Germany.
+Overall, we provide an illustrative example on how to use our data-driven best practice strategy on MERFs in the context of limited population-level auxiliary data.
+We identify a small cluster of lower levels of average individual opportunity cost of care work in the North-Eastern part of Germany.